rmitsuboshi/miniboosts/README.md

 If you are trying to use the `extended` feature without a Gurobi license, the compilation fails.

+# Why MiniBoosts?
+I, a Ph.D. student,
+needed to implement boosting algorithms to show the effectiveness of a proposed algorithm.
+Some boosting algorithms
+for empirical risk minimization are implemented in Python 3, but three main issues exist.
+- They are dedicated to boosting algorithm users, not to developers.
+    Most algorithms are implemented by C/C++ internally, so implementing a new boosting algorithm by Python 3 results in a slow running time.
+- These boosting algorithms are designed for a decision-tree weak learner even though the boosting protocol does not demand.
+- No implementation for margin optimization boosting algorithms.
+    Margin optimization is a better goal than empirical risk minimization in binary classification.

+MiniBoosts is a crate to address the above issues.
+This crate provides:
+Two main traits, named Booster and WeakLearner,
+Some famous boosting algorithms, including AdaBoost, LPBoost, ERLPBoost, etc.
+Some weak learners, including Decision-Tree, Regression-Tree, etc.
+Also, one can implement a new Booster or Weak Learner by implementing the above traits.

 ## Features
 Currently, I implemented the following Boosters and Weak Learners.